Introduction

 Adapting to changing sustainability requirements

-Sustainability requirements may evolve during project execution.
-Establish a change management process for sustainability-related changes and regularly review and update sustainability goals and strategies.
-Foster a culture of continuous improvement in sustainability practices to ensure the project remains responsive to emerging sustainability challenges and opportunities.
+Sustainability requirements can change during the project execution phase.
+Implement a change management process for sustainability-related changes and regularly review and update sustainability goals and strategies.
+Create a culture of continuous improvement in sustainability practices to ensure the project adapts to emerging sustainability issues and opportunities.

 Closing